6.2. Changes of the V4L2 API¶

 A number of changes were made to the raw VBI interface.

-- Figures clarifying the line numbering scheme were added to the V4L2
+Figures clarifying the line numbering scheme were added to the V4L2 API specification.
+The

 start fields no longer count line numbers beginning at zero.
 Rationale: a) The previous definition was unclear. b) The